rhammell/forest-watch/README.md

 npm run upload_assets
 ```

-This command utilizes the C02.Storage JS-API to programatically add the Verra project data as assets on C02.Storage.
+This command utilizes the C02.Storage JS-API to programmatically add the Verra project data as assets on C02.Storage.
 The API upload process uses the CID of the ForestWatch template already created on C02.Storage to ensure that all assets include the required data fields.